MetalBlockchain/metal-docs/docs/community/tutorials-contest/2022/avalanche-theGraph-index/README.md

 To test the functionality of the just created Subnet, go ahead and add the configuration details to [Metamask](https://metamask.io/).
 You can create a new metamask account by importing the private key `0x56289e99c94b6912bfc12adc093c9b51124f0dc54ac7a766b2bc5ccf558d8027` and start experiencing with this account.

-I have a [Github Tutorial](https://github.com/FibrinLab/Avalanche-Local-Environment-Setup) that explains how to setup your local development environmet including `Metamask`.
+I have a [Github Tutorial](https://github.com/FibrinLab/Avalanche-Local-Environment-Setup) that explains how to setup your local development environment including `Metamask`.

 Lastly don't forget to stop the running local network
 ```zsh